mmastrac/brew-a-coffee-demo/.github/README.md

 ## Try it out!

 This repository will allow anyone to brew a coffee.
-File a new issue using one of the templates, and feel free to modify the parameters:
+File a new issue using one of the templates, and feel free to modify the parameters.
+Please be patient: because we're waiting on Github's runners, it might take a minute for the action to pick up your request (this is much more responsive on my hosted runner!).

 https://github.com/mmastrac/brew-a-coffee-demo/issues/new/choose